 NHL Ticket Information

-Over the last few seasons the NHL has been on the up in terms of cashing in on seats filled and tickets sold to games.
-Considering that the NHL often has to compete for ticket sales with its seasonal counterpart, the NBA, the 2014 Stanley Cup Finals pushed ticket demand to an all-time high.
-Now sitting on the release of the 2014-15 NHL schedule, teams across the country are continuing the trend driving ticket prices skyward.
-With an average regular season ticket price coming in at just under $160, the NHL is headed into one of its highest ticket demands in recent history kicking off the season with headline matchups like San Jose at Los Angeles on Oct.
-8, Chicago at Dallas on Oct.
-9, and Maple Leafs at Rangers on Oct.
-12.
+Over the last few seasons the NHL has been on the up in terms of cashing in on seats filled and tickets sold.
+Considering that the NHL often has to compete for ticket sales with its seasonal counterpart, the NBA, the 2016 and 2017 Stanley Cup Finals pushed ticket demands to all-time highs.
+Now with the league growing and its newest team - the Vegas Golden Knights - making the playoffs in its first year, teams across the country are continuing the trend of driving ticket prices skyward.

 Though not nearly as dramatic as the playoffs, marquee matchups tend to have a similar effect on ticket prices in the NHL as well.
-From the outdoor Washington Nationals vs. Chicago Blackhawks NHL Winter Classic on January 1 to the highly anticipated NHL All-Star Game at Nationwide Arena in Columbus, Ohio, expect higher prices for these games as they rank amongst the most attended and demanded ticket in the NHL.
+From the Winter Classic to All-Star Weekend, expect higher prices for these games as they rank amongst the most in-demand ticket in the NHL.